 In addition, the PSA maintains a similar dictionary covering extensions for all missions providing PDS4 data to the PSA; rules and policies relating to the use of this dictionary are described below.
-The PSA dictionary can be found on the PSA public FTP site at ftp://psa.esac.esa.int/pub/mirror/PSA/psa_bundle/xml_schema.
+The PSA dictionary can be found on the PSA public FTP site at http://psa.esac.esa.int/pub/mirror/PSA/psa\bundle/xml\schema.